Buddha was asked, “What have you gained from meditation?”

--Daily meditation is a good habit in regards to having “me time”.
+Daily meditation is a good habit in regard to having “me time”.
 It is a time to simply be, breathe, and show yourself some love.

--Consider meditation as exercise for your attention span, which will strengthen your skills and help you be able to redirect and focus your thoughts.
+Consider meditation as an exercise for your attention span, which will strengthen your skills and help you be able to redirect and focus your thoughts.